-When you put your name on an assignment, you take credit for the work, so the work you submit must be your own.
+When you put your name on an assignment, you take credit for the work.
+Therefore, the work you submit must be your own.
 Cheating and plagiarism degrade your own educational experience and that of those around you.
 If you are caught cheating or plagiarizing, all materials will be confiscated, and the matter referred to the Office of the Dean of Students, which investigates allegations of academic misconduct and determines appropriate sanctions.

 Copying and pasting from sources you've found is not doing your own work.
-Using ChatGPT or other language processors and AI software to generate text is not doing your own work.
 Changing a few words here and there, rearranging the order of sentences, or collaging together text from different sources, does not make it your own work.
+For related reasons, the use of generative AI (ChatGPT, etc.) is not permitted in this course, under any circumstance.